jason-kane/PyYapf/README.md

 Ok campers, gather round.

-This is a Sublime Text 2 plugin for YAPF
+This is a Sublime Text 2 plugin for Yapf

 https://github.com/google/yapf

-Now for the "fun"..
-Yapf doesn't support the Python 2.6 that is baked into Sublime-Text 2.
-So I backported it.
-In doing so I broke the command line capabilities and who knows what else.

-Yapf makes heavy use of lib2to3.
-Sublime doesn't ship with lib2to3 at all and the version of lib2to3 that comes with Python 2.6 doesn't provide the capabilities that Yapf expects.
-So I snagged the lib2to3 from 2.7 and crossed my fingers.
+You will need to install yapf first.
+When I installed it:
+*  I did a clone of the yapf git
+*  changed dist.utils to setuptools in the setup.py
+*  ran sudo python ./setup.py install

+yapf is very much in active flux so I expect they will make it pip install-able soon.

-For some inexplicable reason the end result actually seems to work.
-I have it bound by default to ctrl-alt-f.
+I have PyYapf bound by default to ctrl-alt-f.
 You can also ctrl-shift-p then "PyYapf: Reformat Python".

 ##Installation

-Once this has more than a half dozen runs under it's tires I'll add it to Package Control for easy-to-install goodness.
+I've submitted PyYapf to Package Control.
+We should have simple installs soon.

 Until then something like this should get it going: